Stripe antiferromagnetism in van der Waals metal HoTe3 decoupled from charge density wave order

 \textit{Introduction}~--~Rare-earth tritellurides (\RT{}) are quasi-two-dimensional, layered van der Waals (vdW) compounds that exhibit rich electronic and magnetic phenomena.
 The \RT{} are known to host robust charge density waves (CDWs)~\cite{brouet2004fermi,walmsley2020magnetic,kogar2020light,rettig2016persistent,schmitt2008transient,chikina2023charge,yumigeta2021advances,PhysRevB.90.085105,PhysRevB.77.235104,ru2008magnetic,PhysRevB.77.035114,seong2021angle,malliakas2005square} related to Fermi surface nesting between nearly parallel sheets derived from Te-$5p$ orbitals~\cite{PhysRevB.81.073102,PhysRevB.77.035114,PhysRevB.77.235104,kang2024distinct,Lee2016PrTe3}.
-In \RT{} with heavy rare earths, the CDW order is a complex superposition of two charge modulations with orthogonal propagation directions, as depicted in Fig.~\ref{Fig1}(c) by the gray surface, with CDW-1 and CDW-2 propagating along the crystallographic $c$- and $a$-axes, respectively.
-This complex checkerboard pattern of charge (termed double-$\boldsymbol{q}$ CDW order) is highly sensitive to the lattice volume as controlled by the rare earth $R$ in \RT{} ~\cite{ru2008magnetic}.
-Antiferromagnetic order~\cite{liu2020electronic,lei2020high,iyeiri2003magnetic,raghavan2024atomic,deguchi2009magnetic} is present in the \RT{} at low temperature, and superconductivity can be induced via external pressure~\cite{hamlin2009pressure,PhysRevB.91.205114}.
-The intricate coupling among charge, orbital, lattice and spin degrees of freedom makes \RT{} an ideal platform for exploring correlation phenomena in low-dimensional systems, where atomically flat surfaces can be prepared by exfoliation for advanced experimental techniques.
-There is also a prospect for vdW heterostructure engineering using this class of materials~\cite{lei2020high}.
+In \RT{} with heavy rare earths, the CDW order is a checkerboard pattern or superposition of two charge modulations with orthogonal propagation directions along the crystallographic $c$- and $a$-axes, respectively.
+Figure~\ref{Fig1}(c) depicts this complex checkerboard CDW as a grey shaded surface.
+The checkerboard CDW is highly sensitive to the lattice volume as controlled by the rare earth $R$ and yields to unidirectional CDW at high temperature or smaller $R$~\cite{Ru2008cdw,Pfuner2010}.
+Antiferromagnetic order~\cite{liu2020electronic,lei2020high,raghavan2024atomic,deguchi2009magnetic} is present in the \RT{} at low temperature, and superconductivity can be induced via external pressure~\cite{hamlin2009pressure,PhysRevB.91.205114}.
+The intricate coupling among charge, orbital, lattice and spin degrees of freedom makes \RT{} an ideal platform for exploring correlation phenomena in low-dimensional systems.
+It is also notable that atomically flat surfaces of \RT{} can be prepared by mechanical exfoliation, for advanced experimental techniques.
+There is thus a prospect for vdW heterostructure engineering using this class of materials~\cite{lei2020high}.